VirgilSecurity/virgil-sdk-net/Docs/quickstart.md

 ```

 ## Step 1.
 Generate and Publish the Keys
-First a simple IP messaging chat application is generating the keys and publishing them to the Public Keys Service where they are available in an open access for other users (e.g. recipient) to verify and encrypt the data for the key owner.
+First a simple IP messaging chat application is generating the keys and publishing them to the Public Keys Service where they are available in open access for other users (e.g. recipient) to verify and encrypt the data for the key owner.

 The following code example generates a new public/private key pair.